Your dream job may be a click away — but unless you are savvy to internet scams, that dream could become a costly nightmare.

 - A request that you bypass an online application submission form

-- Lack of a professional website
+- The lack of a professional website

-Red flag No. 6: Obscure job sites
+Red flag No. 6: Jobs are advertised on obscure sites

 Dirk Ercken / Shutterstock.com